CiscoDevNet/terraform-aws-secure-firewall/modules/network/README.md

 | <a name="input_use_ftd_eip"></a> [use\_ftd\_eip](#input\_use\_ftd\_eip) | boolean value to use EIP on FTD or not | `bool` | `false` | no |
 | <a name="input_use_fmc_eip"></a> [use\_fmc\_eip](#input\_use\_fmc\_eip) | boolean value to use EIP on FMC or not | `bool` | `false` | no |

+Note: In this build using existing interface resources are not supported.
+New interfaces will be created.

 ## Outputs

 | Name | Description |